zlociu/Second-Screen-IP/README.md

 Everything <b>wireless</b>, no more cables needed!

 ## Description 📋
 Project contains two systems: for PC and Android devices.
-Each system allows to cast screen to other device in realtime.
+Each system allows to cast the screen one device to another in real time.
 Each system contains two apps: sender and receiver, there is NO proxy server.
-In PC receiver app you can change window size without changing screencast aspect ratio.
+In the PC receiver app you can change window size without changing screencast aspect ratio.

 ## Tools 🛠️
 ### Software